NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     // let targetRelId be of type recId

     /*
+        Reset the searchIndex using RelCacheTable::resetSearhIndex()
-        Search the relation RELCAT(relId RELCAT_RELID,which is equal to 0) for attribute value attribute "RelName" = relNameAsAttribute using search() of Block Access Layer with OP = EQ and flagValidAttrName = True Let the return value of search be retVal
+        Search the relation RELCAT(relId RELCAT_RELID,which is equal to 0) for attribute value attribute "RelName" = relNameAsAttribute using search() of Block Access Layer with OP = EQ
+        Let the return value of search be retVal
-        Hint: retVal = BlockAccess::search(RELCAT_RELID, relCatSearchResultRecord, "RelName",
+        Hint: retVal = BlockAccess::search(RELCAT_RELID, relCatSearchResultRecord, "RelName", relNameAsAttribute, EQ);
-                                        relNameAsAttribute, EQ, true);
     */

     // if retVal == SUCCESS (i.e relation with relation name as relName already exists)